Bill Cosby: Himself: Reception

-Bill Cassel of All Music Guide reviewed the album recording of the show argued that the audio only version brought "his total mastery of his art comes into sharper focus" and wrote that it was "a professional comedian at the top of his game, toying with structure, timing, and tone, holding his audience with absolute confidence."
+Bill Cassel of All Music Guide reviewed the album recording of the show and argued that with the audio-only version, "his total mastery of his art comes into sharper focus.”
+Cassel wrote that it was "a professional comedian at the top of his game, toying with structure, timing, and tone, holding his audience with absolute confidence."
 Cassel did note that "times have changed" and also that with hindsight the tragic death of Cosby's son Ennis changes the tone of some moments.

 In 2004 critic David Nusair gave it 2 out of 4.
 He said it was "overlong" and he found many of the anecdotes were not interesting.
 Nusair found Cosby's physical comedy to be an unnecessary distraction, from his excellent storytelling.
 He concludes that the show "would probably be best enjoyed by those who are already fans of Cosby's unique style of comedy, as the movie isn't always accessible to newcomers."

-Rob Gonsalves of eFilmCritic.com reviewed the show in 2015 and gave it 3 out of 5, but was critical of Cosby for his judgmental style "Too much of the film is Cosby passing judgment, as if comedy weren't good enough anymore; he also has to tell us a thing or two."
+Rob Gonsalves of eFilmCritic.com reviewed the show in 2015 and gave it 3 out of 5, but was critical of Cosby for his judgmental style.
+"Too much of the film is Cosby passing judgment, as if comedy weren't good enough anymore; he also has to tell us a thing or two."
 He notes that by that point Cosby's reputation had been irrevocably damaged but "Face it, he was always a dick."
 Josiah Hesse of Vulture.com reviewed the film in 2015 with the intention of trying to appreciate the work on its own terms, but despite calling it "one of the greatest specials of all time" and "the nucleus of modern standup" found it impossible to separate the work from the man and appreciate it objectively.